It's a New Day in Public Health.

 Port Charlotte, FL 33980

-The Florida Breast and Cervical Cancer Early Detection Program (BCCEDP) can help.
+The Florida Breast and Cervical Cancer Early Detection Program (BCCEDP) makes it easy to get recommended breast and cervical cancer screenings.

 Frequently Asked Questions

-- How do I apply for the program?
+- How can I apply for the program?

 - What happens after I apply?